cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("viscomp")` provides several visualization tools for exploring the behavior of the components in a network meta-analysis of multi-component interventions.
 - `r pkg("OssaNMA")` calculates minimum total sample size needed for prespecified power or optimal allocation for each treatment group with a fixed total sample size.
 - `r pkg("MBNMAtime")` provides for analysis of multiple time points from studies using a Bayesian framework.
+- `r pkg("crossnma")` can be used to conduct a network meta-analysis for individual participant data, aggregate data, and mixtures thereof in a Bayesian framework.

 ### Genetics